× FreshBooks App Logo

 Can a single-member LLC write off expenses?

 Yes, single-member LLCs can write off a variety of business expenses.
-This includes some startup costs, home office expenses, business and health insurance premiums, and other expenses that are eligible for a refundable tax credit.
-The amounts you can write off may vary depending on whether you’re a single owner or have partners and other employees.
+This includes some startup costs, home office expenses, business and health insurance premiums, and other business-related expenses.

-If your car is used for business purposes, you can write off some or all of your vehicle expenses as tax deductions for LLCs.
-If you use your vehicle exclusively for business you can write off all your mileage, fuel expenses, and insurance, and include depreciation of the asset.
+If your car is reserved for business use, you can write off some or all of your vehicle expenses as tax deductions for LLCs.
+If you use your vehicle exclusively for business, you can write off fuel expenses, insurance car loan interest payments, and include depreciation of the asset if you use the actual expense method.
+You can also use the Standard Mileage Rate method to deduct a flat amount per driven mile.
+Parking and toll fees are deductible in addition to either the standard mileage rate or actual expense method.

 What deductions can I claim without receipts?